RaiMan/SikuliX-2014/README.md

 I will try to make SikuliX 1.1.2+ runnable on Java 9 (always have a setup with the latest nightly)

+Status with Travis build 80

- - setup should work now - but the final tests are switched off (have to be implemented with ProcessBuilder).
+ - setup should work
- - IDE principally works - be pepared for quirks though
+ - IDE principally works - be pepared for quirks though --- known issues:

+       - Mac: menu adaptions to mac behavior switched of
+       - watching script changes and avoid quit with unsaved scripts seem not to work
+       - Windows: Hotkey handling switched off (Jintellitype crashes JVM)

  - usage of sikulixapi in maven project seems to work

 <hr>